RadriaansNES/CarbonCalculator/README.md

 YourCarbonFootprint allows users to share their carbon footprint achievements with the community.
 Whether you've made significant strides in reducing emissions or adopted eco-friendly habits, you can inspire others by sharing your success stories.

 ### View Others' Footprints and Interact:
-Explore carbon footprints shared by other GreenFootprint users and engage with the community by leaving comments and offering encouragement.
+Explore carbon footprints shared by other YourCarbonFootprint users and engage with the community by leaving comments and offering encouragement.
 Learn from others' experiences and get inspired to make positive changes in your own life.

 ### Showcases the 'Best' Carbon Footprints:
 Each month, YourCarbonFootprint highlights the most impressive carbon footprint reductions as the "Best Footprints of the Month."
 This recognition inspires healthy competition and motivates users to strive for sustainability excellence.